Lemoenskil/Milestone2-_BBS5_Factory_dashbord/README.md

 -KNMI -weather data (sun radiation)

 ### Work based on other code
-the desktop navbar was re-used from the mini-project, the jumbotron was used for the whiskey drop-project
+Code from all the frameworks that i have used,
+And the code from the dashboard project and google API from the code institude

 ### Acknowledgements
-Thanks to my husband for playing the customer
-Also, family and friend giving feedback on the UX Also, thanks to my mentor Spencer helping my put some order in chaos and thanks to the tutors helping me with the hamburger menu and background pictures
+Thanks to my husband for help me to fix the ticks problem and the many hours of patience Also, thanks to my mentor Spencer helping to clean my code and intodusing me to new technologies Thanks to stack overflow without it this would not have been possible.